 So if you’re looking to liven up your writing, consider adding an animal to the mix.
 As for me, I’m hard at work on novel number two.
 And even though I’m only 50 pages in, two dogs have already appeared, and I sense a cat lurking in the corner.
 While I dig my toes a little deeper into Scamp’s coat and bang away at my keyboard, I’m getting to know these furry friends and am eager to explore this brand new world with them.

 But first, a carrot for the guinea pigs.

 Cathy Cruise’s first novel, A Hundred Weddings, was published in December 2016.
 Her fiction has appeared in journals such as American Fiction, Blue Mesa Review, New Virginia Review, and Michigan Quarterly Review.
-Awards include a New Rivers Press 2015 American Fiction prize, for which she received a Pushcart nomination; honorable mention in Glimmer Train's 2017 Very Short Fiction and 2014 Family Matters contests; and a 2001 Washington Independent Writers Award for Short Fiction. works as an editor in Virginia where she lives with her husband and two children.
+Awards include a New Rivers Press 2015 American Fiction prize, for which she received a Pushcart nomination; honorable mention in Glimmer Train's 2017 Very Short Fiction and 2014 Family Matters contests; and a 2001 Washington Independent Writers Award for Short Fiction.
+She works as an editor in Virginia where she lives with her husband and two children.
+She’s also co-author of the blog Write Despite.
 Please visit her website at www.cathycruise.com.

 Post a Comment